arthurfiorette/proposal-safe-assignment-operator/README.md

 <br />

-## Help us to improve this proposal
+## Help Us Improve This Proposal

-This proposal is in its early stages and we need your help to improve it.
-Please feel free to open an issue or a pull request with your suggestions.
+This proposal is in its early stages, and we welcome your input to help refine it.
+Please feel free to open an issue or submit a pull request with your suggestions.

 **_Any contribution is welcome!_**